 Many in his position would’ve understandably thrown in the towel at that point, but Ford triple-downed on his dream to make it in the American west by opening three businesses: the People’s Restaurant, the Inter-Ocean Hotel, and the Ford Hotel.
 Ford became a major local success, and he used his influence to fight for the equal rights of Black Coloradans until his death in 1902.
 You can visit the Barney Ford Museum year round in downtown Breckenridge, which is housed in his local Victorian home, where he and his wife lived for many years.

 Those are just nine of the fascinating and important people from Colorado’s long history.
-For an additional history lesson, take a look at these natural disasters in Colorado, which have occurred in the last couple hundred years.
+For an additional history lesson, take a look at the worst natural disasters in Colorado, which have occurred in the last couple hundred years.